ucldc/ingest_deploy/README.md

 ### <a name="checkworker">Checking worker processing status</a>

-To check the processing status for a given worker, log into Blackstar and SSH to the stage or prod machine.
-Then run `tail -f worker.log` to view the logs.
+To check the processing status for a given worker, log into Blackstar and SSH to the particular stage or prod machine.

+* cd to `/var/local/rqworker` and locate the worker.log file.
+* Run `tail -f worker.log` to view the logs.

 ### <a name="longprocess">Running long processes</a>